mjgpy3/MineCart/README.md

 Uses various sources (each needs a URL builder and a lyric parser) to mine lyrics from the web.

 Features:
- - Finds and views lyrics by Artist and song name
+ - Finds and views lyrics by artist and song name
  - Ability to save lyrics as a txt file
+ - Can use a remedial CLI interface or a spiffy GUI

+Installation:
+ - _linux_ - Should work on most modern Linux distros without installing new software.
+If not, use your distro's package manager to get PyGTK.
+ - _Windows_ - Requirements: (1) Python 2.7 (2.6 will probably also work), PyGTK.

 To run:
  - Navigate to `/MineCart/Windowing/`